Panther Racing: 2008–2013: National Guard sponsorship and four 2nd places at Indy

 For 2008, Matsuura was released from the 55 and Panasonic sponsorship went to the #27 of rookie Hideki Mutoh for Andretti Green Racing.
 Meira's team remained unchanged.
 Meira scored a second-place finish for Panther Racing at the 2008 Indianapolis 500, earning more than a million dollars.

 In 2009 former IndyCar Series champ and Indianapolis 500 winner Dan Wheldon replaced Meira in the Panther #4 car, with the U.S. National Guard as the primary sponsor.
 Veteran driver Scott Sharp competed in the #16 Patron car for the team at the Indy 500.
 Wheldon finished second, with Sharp off the pace.

 In 2010, Wheldon remained with the team and again placed second in the Indianapolis 500, however the team was not a factor for most of the season.
 The squad also ran a limited schedule with Ed Carpenter, scoring a second-place finish at Kentucky.
 Wheldon departed the team after the season, while Carpenter signed on with Sarah Fisher Racing.

 In 2009, Firestone Indy Lights champion J. R. Hildebrand signed a multi-year contract to drive the #4 National Guard car starting in 2011.
 In the 2011 Indy 500 the team's rookie driver was leading when he crashed on the final turn of the final lap.
 Hildebrand coasted across the finish line to place second.
 Ironically former Panther Racing driver Dan Wheldon, driving the #98 William Rast car for Bryan Herta Autosport, won the race after finishing second the last two years.

 Hildebrand remained with the team.
 He was 11th in the final points standings.
 Panther Racing and Dreyer & Reinbold Racing formed a strategic alliance prior to the 2012 Indy 500.
 The team obtained Panther's second Chevrolet engine contract.

 Hildebrand was released from his contract after the 2013 Indy 500.
 Ryan Briscoe and Oriol Servia alternated in the #4 car for the remainder of the season.
 Briscoe was injured in Race 1 of the Toronto doubleheader.
 With Servia unavailable, Panther Racing got Indy Lights points leader (at the time) Carlos Muñoz to drive the #4 for race 2.

 2014: closedown

 In 2014, Panther Racing sued Rahal Letterman Lanigan Racing and IndyCar, alleging it lost the National Guard sponsorship worth $17.2 million because of bid rigging.
 Without the National Guard sponsorship, Panther did not field an entry for the start of the 2014 season.
-Columbian driver Carlos Huertas tested for Panther Racing at Sebring.
+Colombian driver Carlos Huertas tested for Panther Racing at Sebring.

 In April a report stated that only a skeleton staff remained with the organization, and their equipment was sold to KV Racing Technology to field a fourth entry for James Davison at the 2014 Indianapolis 500.
 The team announced that its remaining assets would be sold off at auction on July 23.

 The team was officially listed as defunct in September 2014.